Remote Vietnam and Laos by Bike

 Breakfast, Lunch, Dinner

-Day 14 Luang Prabang - Pak Ou Loop
+Day 14: Luang Prabang - Pak Ou Caves Bike & Cruise

 The final day of the tour in Laos consists of a leisurely bike ride to Pak Ou for a visit to the striking limestone Tham Ting and Tham Teung Caves, set in a cliff at the confluence of the Ou and Mekong rivers.
 The sacred caves are packed with thousands of Buddha images.
 On the cycle there, we stop at Ban Xang Hai, where you get to watch Lao rice wine production and do some sampling too!
 After lunch at Ban Pak Ou, we’ll be returning to Luang Prabang by boat.
-We return to town around 3 pm so you can prepare for your onward journey.
-Those looking to extend their trip can explore northern Laos, or head back to Vietnam to spend some time beachside at Nha Trang or riverside at Vang Vieng!
+We return to town by around 15:00 hrs.
+(03:00 PM) so you can prepare for your onward journey.
+Please let us know if you require assistance with post-tour hotel bookings or airport transfers.

 Breakfast, Lunch